-In addition, some diets restrict carbohydrate intake so much that in the long term they can result in vitamin or mineral deficiencies, bone loss, and gastrointestinal disturbances and may increase risks for various chronic diseases.
+In addition, some diets restrict carbohydrate intake so much that in the long term they can result in vitamin or mineral deficiencies, bone loss and gastrointestinal disturbances and may increase risks of various chronic diseases.

-Severely restricting carbohydrates to less than 20 grams a day can result in a process called ketosis.
+Severely restricting carbohydrates to less than 0.7 ounces (20 grams) a day can result in a process called ketosis.
 Ketosis occurs when you don't have enough sugar (glucose) for energy, so your body breaks down stored fat, causing ketones to build up in your body.
 Side effects from ketosis can include nausea, headache, mental and physical fatigue, and bad breath.

 - Liebman M. When and why carbohydrate restriction can be a viable option.
 Nutrition.
 2014;30:748.

-- Jensen MD, et al. 2013 AHA/ACC/TOS Guideline for the management of overweight and obesity in adults.
+- Jensen MD, et al. 2013 AHA/ACC/TOS guidelines for the management of overweight and obesity in adults.
 Journal of the American College of Cardiology.
 2014;63:2985.